tektutor/qemu-july-2025/Day1/README.md

 To check if the SSH Server is running on the VM
 ```
 sudo systemctl status ssh
-sudo systemctl enable ssh # Creates a service for SSH also ensure the service runs once the machine is rebooted
+sudo systemctl enable ssh # Creates a service for SSH also ensures the service runs whenever the machine is rebooted
-sudo systemctl start ssh
+sudo systemctl start ssh  # Start the SSH server service
-sudo systemctl status ssh
+sudo systemctl status ssh # Reports the current status of the SSH Server service
-sudo ufw status # Whether the firewall is active or inactive
+sudo ufw status # Tells whether the firewall is active or inactive
 sudo ufw start
 sudo ufw allow 22/tcp  # We are openning up the SSH port
 sudo ufw list
 ```